BeaconGrid/webhook-api-app/README.md

   var gridScanObj = JSON.parse(req.body);
 ```

-Most platforms come with a preexisting method to handle parsing JavaScript and JSON
+Most platforms come with a preexisting method to handle parsing JSON and JSON
 is a very human-readable format which is why we have chosen to use JSON when sending
 out data scanned from BeaconGrid sensors.